-A whistleblower for purposes of this policy is an employee of the Library who reports an activity that they consider to be illegal or dishonest to one or more of the parties specified in this policy.
+A whistleblower for purposes of this policy is an employee of the Library who reports an activity that he or shethey considers to be illegal or dishonest to one or more of the parties specified in this policy.
 The whistleblower is not responsible for investigating the activity or for determining fault or corrective measures; appropriate management officials are charged with these responsibilities.